NERC-CEH/EO_time_series/README.rst

 A brief demo of extracting time series for a point shapefile and writing as attributes.
 This is not exhaustive, simply what has been required of a recent project

 I have just provided cut down modules locally in the directory src.
 Provided you are using the notebook herein you can import the functions from the local files.

+This will likely be added to over time.

 Installation and Use
 ~~~~~~~~~~~~~~~~~~~~